 If I am an Auditor and I want to audit Step 1, I can immediately see who is supposed to perform it, who is ensuring it happens, who has to provide feedback, and who has to receive information that the step has been performed – and check if all of these activities really happened.

 If I am a stakeholder in this process (i.e. I have another process I execute, but I have to receive some information from this process), I can bring up the topic that my process role has to be listed as e.g. Informed inside the RACI Matrix, so that my dependant process gets what is needed in order to operate in its optimal way (i.e. whoever is executing the step will see they have to inform me too when the step is done).

 Defining Process Roles

-As already mentioned above (see more in this NOTE), keeping separate process roles from the organizational job descriptions might be a good idea.
+As already mentioned above (see more in NOTE 3), keeping separate process roles from the organizational job descriptions might be a good idea.
 And like the job descriptions, the process roles have to be defined too.
 In order to make a complete definition of a process role, the following attributes have to be explained for each role:

 |Responsibility:||the task that needs to get done|